-EL5 Property, Emo, Ontario (formerly known as the Farm Property)
+EL5 Property, Emo, Ontario

-The Company entered into a series of agreements, the last of which was finalized during the period ended March 31, 2017, to acquire the right to earn a 50% interest in Iron Property located in Emo, Ontario.
+The Company entered into a series of agreements to acquire the right to earn a 50% interest in a mineral exploration property located in Emo, Ontario.

 Pursuant to the agreements, the Company paid \$250,000 in fiscal 2015.
 In order to complete the acquisition of the 50% interest, the Company paid \$10,000 within five days of regulatory approval and the Company is required to pay an additional \$250,000 within 18 months of the March 18, 2016 regulatory approval.
 The Company is also required to incur exploration expenditures of \$2,000,000 by October 22, 2018.
 The Company has the option to acquire an additional 42% interest in the property at terms to be negotiated, plus the right of first refusal on future properties acquired by the vendor.
 The property is subject to a 3% NSR.